Sign up FAQs

 Your 7 day programme

-To give you a flavour of what you can expect, here is what the runners got up to in 2017
+To give you a flavour of what you can expect, here is our 7 Day Adventure page.

 What will my accommodation be like?!